nnienaber2/conduct/user-agreement.md

 ### 5. Responsibility for Payment
 You are responsible for all fees, including taxes, associated with your use of the Service.
 By using the Service, you agree to pay Era of Health any charge incurred in connection with your use of the Service.
 If you dispute the matter, contact Era of Health Support.
 You are responsible for providing us with a valid means of payment for paid accounts.
 Free accounts are not required to provide payment information.

-## K. Deactivation and Termination
+## J. Deactivation and Termination
 **Short version**
 *You may deactivate your account at any time.
 If you do, we'll treat your information responsibly.*